Emmanuel-Aggrey/hms_LLM/README.md

 - Create a .env file in root directory to override all environmental variables

+- use same .env setup as defind in .env.example

 - You can also set the variable as system variables

 A step by step list of commands.